 The best toys for 1 year olds are toys that will support their development, be a part of their play and learning, and grow with them over the years.

 Toys are often seen as just “things” for children to own or “stuff” for adults to gift.
-But toys are much more than that – and it’s paramount that adults begin to shift our understanding of what toys actually are.

 Toys are important.

-Play is the work of childhood – so said psychologist Jean Piaget.
-If play is the work of childhood, then toys are the tools for play.
+So let’s be clear: If play is the work of childhood, then toys are the tools for play.

-While I’m never one to put pressure on parents, owning the “right” toys can make or break independent play.
+While I’m never one to put pressure on parents, having the “right” toys can make or break independent play.
+We must be mindful of what children need and find them the best tools for their hard work.

 How to choose toys for 1 year olds

 Please note my language: Often, likely, typically.
 Some seemingly “one and done” toys will hold your child’s attention for years or are very necessary for their personal development.
+Toys are tools is the message to leave here with.
+If a toy is a tool for your child and their play, that toy has value.

 What kind of toys work best for one year olds?